awslabs/graphstorm/docs/source/cli/graph-construction/single-machine-gconstruct.rst

           --num-parts 1 \
           --graph-name a_name

 This template provides the actual Python command, and it also indicates the three required command arguments, i.e., ``--conf-file`` specifies a JSON file containing graph construction configurations, ``--output-dir`` specifies the directory for outputs, and ``--graph-name`` specifies a string as a name given to the constructed graph.
-The ``--num-parts`` whose default given value is ``1`` is also an important argument because it not only determines how many partitions to be constructed, also determines how many machines to be used in the GraphStorm model training and inference.
+The ``--num-parts`` whose default given value is ``1`` is also an important argument.
+It determines how many partitions to be constructed.
+In distrusted model training and inference, the number of machines is determined by the number of partitions.

 .. _gconstruction-json: